PawelDk/CS50_Python_Final_Project/README.md

 - **calculate_decreasing_installments_saving** - Using the Mortgage class, the function calculates savings resulting from the choice of decreasing installments.

-## How to run example usage of the class prepared in main function
+## How to run "project.py" file - example usage of Mortgage class
 The Mortgage class can be called from and used in other programs.
 A sample use of its capabilities as well as results presentation has been prepared in the main function.
 It can be used from the command line terminal after navigating